cloud-solutions/zend-sentry/README.md

 easy to setup and does a lot of things out-of-the-box.

 Current features:
-* log uncaucht PHP exceptions to Sentry
+* log uncaucht PHP exceptions to Sentry automagically
-* log PHP errors to Sentry
+* log PHP errors to Sentry automagically
-* log uncaught Javascript errors to Sentry
+* log uncaught Javascript errors to Sentry automagically
 * log anything you like to Sentry by triggering registered log listeners
 * ZF ExceptionStrategy for Http as well as the CLI (automatic selection)
+* log actions return the Sentry event_id
+* Raven is registered as a Service

 #Installation